 Never allow your propane tank to be filled above the maximum safe level as indicated by the fixed liquid level gauge.
 Do not allow the visible gauge to be used for filling.
 Overfilling the propane container above the liquid capacity indicated on the container, could allow liquid propane to enter the system that is designed for vapor only creating a hazardous condition.

 "Use propane only" Label (Canada only)

+which can lead to a fire or explosion and result in death or serious injury.
 "Shut off for re-fueling" label (Label appearance may not be exact)